 For a fuller breakdown of these proposals click here

-Under the current system, only trans men and trans women who are judged by a tribunal to have met specific measures can obtain a GRC, but even if the Scottish Government’s proposals are passed, those who wish to obtain one will have to make a statutory declaration under oath
+Under the current system, only trans men and trans women over 18 who are judged by a tribunal to have met specific measures can obtain a GRC.
+Even if the Scottish Government’s proposals are passed, those who wish to obtain one will have to make a statutory declaration under oath.

 GRA reform in Scotland is a devolved matter as it affects Scottish birth certificates, but if the Bill was passed in Scotland it would not affect GRA procedures in the rest of the UK.